erget/StereoVision/README.rst

 StereoVision is a package for working with stereo cameras, especially with the intent of using them to produce 3D point clouds.
 The focus is on performance, ease of usability, and the ability to construct 3D imaging setups cheaply.
-For more information, see the Sphinx autodocumentation, built with the Makefile included in ``doc``.

 StereoVision relies heavily on OpenCV.
 If you're not sure about what a given variable does or what values would make sense for it and no explanation is